flipcoder/qork/README.md

 backdrop.gradient('white', 'black', radial=r)
 ```

-### Shapes (and pycairo access)
+### Shapes (and cairo access)

 Each cairo operation inserts a draw step that only gets called
 when the canvas needs to be redrawn.
 You can remove these draw steps
-by disconnecting the connection that is returned by the pycairo function
+by disconnecting the connection that is returned by the cairo function
 that is called, or you may clear the entire canvas to remove everything.

 This will draw a centered red rectangle of half the screen size